Atom883/Stingray/backend/signup/README.md

 # Introduction

-example is a Rust project that implements an AWS Lambda function in Rust.
+signup is a Rust project that implements an AWS Lambda function in Rust.

 ## Prerequisites